 Museum of Early Southern Decorative Arts (2 copies)

 University of Virginia

 American Antiquarian Society

 Copies sold by Graham Arader in 2000 and 2009

-Notification of other changes in the copper plate from the first to second states via the Leave a Reply box below would be greatly appreciated.
+Do you see other changes in the copper plate from the first to second states?
+Please let us know via the “What’s on your mind” comment box below.